 Richard of Cornwall, King Arthur and Tintagel Castle

-Why one of the richest men in Europe swapped three manors for a rock.
+Why did one of the richest men in 13th-century Europe swap three manors for a rock?

 In May 1233 the younger brother of Henry III, Richard, Earl of Cornwall (1209–72), exchanged three of his manors for a small parcel of land on the north Cornish coast.